loadsmart/blog/content/posts/2025-11-06-reducting-microservices/index.md

 Is the feature that the service is supposed to deliver still in use?
 Is it still relevant for our customers?
 Do we have any plans to leverage it in the future?

-We engage in various research activities to collect insights from Product Managers and Stakeholders.
+We engaged in various research activities to collect insights from Product Managers and Stakeholders.
 Additionally, a thorough technical assessment of the service was conducted and properly documented.
 This process eliminated some more services, resulting in 16 out of 45 services identified for decommissioning.